tasb/ansible-full/labs/lab02.md

-# Lab 02 - Creating a Static YAML Inventory with Group Variables in Ansible
+# Lab 02 - YAML Inventory with Group and Host Variables in Ansible

 ## Contents